Skip to main content

 5

-p0 runs in its own git worktree, so your main branch stays clean throughout the process.
+p0 works in an isolated git worktree, so your main branch stays clean throughout.

 What you just learned